z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 - **On a property/field**: first, it enables *auto-injection* on the marked property/field (even if it wasn't configured at registration explicitly), and just as with the method parameter, it allows [named resolution](/docs/getting-started/glossary#named-resolution).

+**DependencyName attribute**: marks a parameter to let the container know that it must pass the given dependency's name to it.

 **InjectionMethod attribute**: marks a method to be called when the requested service is instantiated.

 </div>